 This section of the brain is responsible for threat detection and triggering your body’s fight-or-flight response.
 For those with PTSD, the amygdala becomes overstimulated.
 It constantly sends out signals that danger is present, even if there is no perceived threat.
 This can lead to hypervigilance, anxiety, and a strong emotional reaction to personal triggers.

 The hippocampus is the part of the brain that helps differentiate between past and present threats.
 PTSD can cause this section to shrink, leading to chronic stress and making it harder to tell the difference between what’s real and what’s imaginary.
-The hippocampus is responsible for those with PTSD to relive the traumatic event as if it is happening all over again.
+The hippocampus causes those with PTSD to relive the traumatic event as if it is happening all over again.

 Together, the way that PTSD and the brain work can lead to different symptoms, which include hyperarousal, intrusive thoughts and flashbacks, avoidance, and changes in the way they behave and think.